satori-com/satori-video-sdk-cpp/docs/tasks.md

 ## Configure a bot

+### Command-line configuration
-The bot framework passes the JSON specified by the `--config` option or the contents of the JSON file specified by the `--config-file` option to your configuration callback.
+The SDK passes the JSON specified by the `--config` option or the contents of the JSON file specified by the `--config-file` option to your configuration callback.
 The information is in the `message` parameter of your callback in JSON format.